Written digital examinations via distance

 The following process should be used if you wish to conduct a digital examination with Inspera:

-- If you have not already been trained in Inspera you must ensure that you and other colleagues involved in the examination have the training.
-Two options are available:
+- You must ensure that you and other colleagues involved in the examination have the training in Inspera:

 - You construct the examination questions yourself in the platform.

-- At least three working days before the examination, please notify the contact person at the Unit for Teaching and Learning (UoL) to whom you have been assigned (see step 1).
+- At least three working days before the examination, please notify the contact person at the Unit for Teaching and Learning (UoL) to whom you have been assigned in the confirmation.

 - During the actual examination, some support regarding IT issues and login will be available via a Zoom room that you will be assigned.
 However, you or one of your colleagues participating in the examination occasion (via the Zoom Room) is expected to provide support on issues related to Inspera itself.
 However, if it is your first opportunity in Inspera, there are opportunities to get support here as well.